Welcome to Multimedia Development 1

 Announcements.
 You will find additional information in the weekly Class Announcements, so please take a moment to look at the announcements now.
 You will also find the announcements in Moodle for this module.

 Time.
-You will need about five or six hours total to complete this week’s tasks, which is the amount of time you can expect to spend on this class each week.
+You will need about six or eight hours total to complete this week’s tasks, which is the amount of time you can expect to spend on this class each week.
 I’ve provided time estimates for each assignment — or I should say “guesstimates” (you will get a sense from week to week of just how long each time of assignment takes).
 The main thing is to be alert to the activities that will take longer than others so that you can plan accordingly!
 You can also use the Moodle Gradebook as an online checklist.

 Deadlines and Working Ahead.
 As you can see, there are assignments due on Tuesday, Wednesday, and Thursday, along with some end-of-week assignments due on Friday and/or over the weekend.
 But don’t wait for the deadlines!